brandonhorst/docs.lacona.io/docs/getting-started.md

 $ npm install -g lacona-cli
 ```

+**Note: This tool is brand new, and not yet perfected.
+If you find bugs, please [report them](https://github.com/brandonhorst/lacona-cli/issues)**

 Lacona addons must be open source.
 You'll probably want to store your code
 on [Github](https://github.com).
 Go to Github and create a new repo, then
 clone it to your local system.